-Now we are in 2019 we need to prepare ourselves for the new 2019 BCA requirements which explicitly call up NZS 4214 to account for thermal bridging in R-value calculations.
-Interestingly, NZS 4214 has been a secondary refence in the building code through AS 4859.1 since energy efficiency provisions were introduced in the BCA in the early 2000’s.
-It has just been completely ignored by industry and now being explicitly highlighted by the ABCB.
-So we will need to account for thermal bridging from a R-value perspective but what also are the health implications for preventing mould?
+Now we are in 2019 we need to prepare ourselves for the new 2019 BCA requirements which call up NZS 4214 a secondary reference to account for thermal bridging in R-value calculations.
+Interestingly, NZS 4214 has been a secondary refence in the building code through AS/NZS 4859.1:2002 since energy efficiency provisions were introduced in the BCA in the early 2000’s.
+It has just been completely ignored by industry and is now highlighted in the new version of AS/NZS 4859.2:2018 R-value calculation methodology.

-AUTHORS NOTE: NZ 4214 addresses thermal bridging and calculation of R-Values and will be called up in 2019 BCA Volume 1.
+AUTHORS NOTE: NZ 4214 addresses thermal bridging and calculation of R-Values and will be called up via AS/NZS 4859.2 reference in 2019 BCA Volume 1.
 Please be aware of sheathing thermal breaks and the ability to manage condensation in accordance with section F6 Condensation Management.
 See here for a discussion on the issue.

 Mould thrives at certain temperature and humidity conditions.
 At lower temperatures below 5°C mould struggles to grow, that’s why we used refrigerators to preserve our food.
 It happens that the temperatures humans like to live at mould also likes, around 20-30°C, give it some water by adding humidity to fill the spores (conditions above 75% RH) and you have a perfect climate for mould germination to occur.